Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 As it reacts to the pressure change in a compressed air system, the pressure switches either allows or drops an outgoing signal that is used to initiate an action.

 In the case of our air compressor, the action is to turn on or turn off the electric motor of the air compressor.

-Compressor Pressure Switch
+What Does an Air Compressor Pressure Switch Look Like?

 The photo above depicts one view of an air compressor pressure switch on a DIY type of air compressor.
-Smaller air compressors may not have a visible pressure switch, and the pressure switch on your compressor may be visible, but be of a different shape, color etc.
+Smaller air compressors may not have a visible pressure switch, and the pressure switch on your compressor may be visible, but be of a different shape, color, etc.

 The black box above contains the working components of the pressure switch, including the method of adjusting the cut in and cut out pressure levels of your air compressor.